Create a Pairwise DNA Alignment

 How do I create a pairwise DNA alignment?

-The SnapGene pairwise alignment tool uses Parasail to align and compare two DNA and/or RNA sequences, or two protein sequences.
+The SnapGene pairwise alignment tool uses Parasail to align and compare two DNA and/or RNA sequences.

 Parasail provides three alignment methods: